The Clinical Education programmes are designed for Dental and Medical practitioners who want to improve their teaching skills.

 The programme offers participants an opportunity to develop practical teaching skills and acquire the knowledge to underpin their educational practice with Masters level study.
 The programme will offer you opportunities to review your teaching techniques and includes practical teaching projects.

 Whilst you will follow a common menu of face-to-face modules, each module will allow you an opportunity to consider application and implementation to your own teaching practice.
-Course assignments all relate to your individual practice and work setting.
-In addition you are able to influence your learning by selecting from a range of contemporary issues that you feel suit your particular needs or interests.
+Course assignments relate to participants individual practice and work setting.
+Participants are able to influence their learning by selecting from a range of contemporary issues that are aligned with individual needs or interests.

 Clinical Education highlights

 1. There has been a Medical School at Queen’s University Belfast since 1849.
 2. This very successful Clinical Education Programme has been delivered at QUB since 1996.

 - The clinical education programme will provide graduates with an opportunity to meet the requirements of Dentists and Doctors interested in providing educational support for undergraduate and postgraduate trainees.
 It will also provide students with the opportunity to promote and foster the skills required to facilitate effective on-the-job learning, to mentor and support learners, to undertake appraisal, and to deliver assessments in the workplace and in simulated environments.

 There are three levels of study available in the Clinical Education Programmes:

 Year 2 – Postgraduate Diploma

 Students enrol for the Certificate (60 CATS) in the first instance and upon successful completion progress to the Diploma (further 60 CATS) and then onto the MSc (further 60 CATS).